Start getting travel rewards with the Amex Aeroplan Card now

 via Amex secure application

-The American Express Aeroplan Card is a great card to earn the new and improved Aeroplan points and get very valuable reward flights on over 30 airlines.
+The American Express Aeroplan Card is a great card to earn the new and improved Aeroplan points and get very valuable reward flights on 40 airlines.

 You can share those benefits with family members with a $50 additional card or even add free additional cards to earn faster (without the travel benefits).